OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. Press `CTRL`+`C` to copy the code.

-3. Go back to your Okta Sign-In Page Code Editor tab in Chrome.
+3. Go back to your Okta Sign-In Page Code Editor tab in Chrome, and click `Edit`

 4. Click inside of the Code Editor box and press `CTRL`+`A` to highlight the entire contents and press `BACKSPACE` to delete it.